asmyio/ptpg/README.md

 Serves as self note and guidance for implementing Unit Test and Integration Test for Python Scripts or Projects involves Google Cloud Platform.

-The idea, is to produce a robust testing for professionals like me.
+The idea, is to produce robust testing example for professionals like me.

 ## Objective